SkyOPG/BotRequests/readme.md

 # BotRequest

-This is a repository where i will put what people ask me to make, pppif they want their code to be open source
+This is a repository where i will put what people ask me to make, if they want their code to be open source